ThaaoBlues/epic-games-store-scraper/README.md

 -get the free game of the week name

--verify if a game exist, and if it exist display his name and price including sales.
+-verify if a game exist, and if it exist display his name, developpement studio and price including sales.

 -connect to your epic games account and by a free game by name